Deciphering 'What' and 'Where' Visual Pathways from Spectral Clustering of Layer-Distributed Neural Representations: Method

 \subsection{Recovering Orthogonal Representations}

 Eqn.~\ref{eqn:primary} suggests an approximate formulation of the spectral clustering problem.
 While this results in a structured $\mX$, it fails to enforce an orthogonal representation capable of separating distinct features into channels.
 To overcome this, we orthogonalize $\mX$ by finding the eigenvectors $\mU$ of a small matrix $\mX^\top \mX \in \mathbb{R}^{C \times C}$.
+This is similar to the reorthogonalization step in approximate eigensolvers; \eg~lines 36-38 of Algorithm 2 in \citet{maire2013progressive}.
 The final representation is given by:

 After extracting these final features, we create hard assignments using K-Means clustering.